Big Nate Goes for Broke: Plot

 At one point, Nate proclaims that Jefferson is unbeatable, Dee Dee contests this opinion, saying "everyone has an Achilles Heel".
 Nate later learns that the phrase means a weakness that can be exploited and completely derail a person.
 After more days of going to school at Jefferson, Nate and a few friends take refuge in a storage closet, where they find an old cavalier mascot and some other memorabilia.
 Later, a basketball game between PS 38 and Jefferson takes place.
 Nate is irritated because he can't play due to his injury and that Dee Dee showed up in a scary bobcat costume.
 The game ends with Jefferson winning 129 - 43 with PS 38 making multiple screw ups during the game.
 The boys leave the game enraged at such a killing defeat.
 However, Nate gets the idea to challenge the Jefferson kids and Nolan to a snow sculpting contest, calling it the "Snowdown".
 Mr. Rosa overhears this and volunteers to judge them with the Jefferson art teacher.

 On the day of the Snowdown, the PS 38 kids get to work building their sculpture and watch the Jefferson kids set up a large tarp and drag in something wrapped in blankets.
 They dismiss this and proceed to build a statue of Achilles with an arrow in his heel (in reference to Dee Dee's remark).
 The Jefferson kids reveal their sculpture to be a replica of their mascot, the cavalier, which shocks everyone including the judges due to its lifelike nature.
 However, Mr. Rosa, puzzled by the statue, walks over and brushes at it, revealing the metal suit of armor from the storage room underneath.
 Due to the lack of creativity in simply covering a statue with snow, the judges announce PS 38 to be the winners of the Snowdown, finally granting the school a win over Jefferson.

 Nate and friends return to PS 38, still celebrating their win.
-They then get further good news when Mr Rosa reveals that Nate and Dee Dee won 3rd place for their joint Dr Cesspool comic, only being beaten by high schoolers.
+They then get further good news when Mr Rosa reveals that Nate and Dee Dee won 3rd place for their joint Dr Cesspool comic, only being beaten by high school students.
 They are then overjoyed to hear Jefferson never made it on the ballot, having only submitted singular drawings.
 Nate then concludes his cast made him lucky in by letting Dee Dee work on his comic, to which she returns by kindly signing it.